-Through my research of these different methods, I explore how the medical field can improve upon them for MSA to be more distinguishable from other neurodegenerative diseases.
-The purpose of this paper is to outline studies of diagnostic methods of MSA and to evaluate their success and viability through suggestions for future steps.
-Based on current findings, appropriate diagnostic measures that accurately identify MSA and differentiate it from other diseases should be emphasized to help improve the diagnosis of the disease.
+Genetic screening involves identifying genes that may increase the risk of disease.
+Through my research of these different methods, I explore how the medical field can improve the diagnostic criteria in order for MSA to be more distinguishable from other neurodegenerative diseases.
+Based on current findings, appropriate diagnostic measures, that accurately identify MSA and differentiate it from other diseases, should be emphasized to help improve the diagnosis of the disease.